liu-mich/liu-mich.github.io/index.md

 I am an incoming Ph.D. student at [University].

-I am from Charlotte, North Carolina, and hold a BA from the University of North Carolina at Chapel Hill
+I am from Charlotte, North Carolina, and hold a BA from the University of North Carolina at Chapel Hill.

 ## Research Interests